shenghua-liu/HoloScope/README.md

     ----------
     wmat: str or sparse matrix
         If it is str, wmat is the input file name.
 We load the file into sparse matrix.
+The format of file is edge list, i.e. 'u1 v1\n' for each line.
 	If it is sparse matrix, we just use wmat.
     alg: str
         which algorithm you are going to use.
 You can choose 'greedy' for synthetic data (#rows+#cols<10000); or 'fastgreedy' for any size of data